5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 ### Included columns

 You can remove the XP and cumulative XP column in the export here.
 Arrow column can be customized to use an another glyph that is not an arrow.
-It can also be bolded when it is an upgrade instead of a purchase.
+It can also be colored red when it is an upgrade instead of a purchase.

 ### Card presentation